2022–23 Michigan Wolverines men's basketball team: December

 On December 4, Michigan lost to (No. 19 AP Poll/No. 18 Coaches Poll) Kentucky 69–73 in the Basketball Hall of Fame London Showcase.
 Michigan was led by Dickinson with a game-high 23 points, nine rebounds, and three blocks, while Howard added 16 points and Bufkin added 11 points.
 During the game Llewellyn suffered a season-ending ACL injury in his left knee.
 On December 8, Michigan defeated Minnesota 90–75 in its Big Ten Conference season opener.
 Michigan was led by Dickinson with a game-high 19 points, while Bufkin and Dug McDaniel added a career-high 15 points each, and Howard added 14 points.
 McDaniel made his first career start, replacing the injured Llewellyn.
 On December 17, Michigan defeated Lipscomb 83–75.
 Michigan was led by Bufkin with a career-high 22 points, while Howard added 19 points, Dickinson added 15 points, Williams II added 11 points, and McDaniel added seven points and a career-high eight rebounds.
 On December 21, Michigan lost to North Carolina 76–80 in the Jumpman Invitational.
 Michigan was led by Bufkin with 22 points, while Howard added 17 points, and Williams II added eight points and a career-high-tying 11 rebounds.
 On December 30, Michigan lost to Central Michigan 61–63 in their final non-conference game.
 Michigan was led by Bufkin with 16 points, while Dickinson added 13 points, Howard added 12 points, his tenth consecutive game scoring in double-figures, and McDaniel added 10 points.
 Baker appeared in his 100th career game after checking in off the bench in the first half.
-He appeared in 88 games with Duke before transfering to Michigan this season.
+He appeared in 88 games with Duke before transferring to Michigan this season.